 Dr. Jessica K. Abbott – Jessica is my PostDoc supervisor at Lund University.
 Jessica is interested in the evolutionary genetics of sex differences, especially sexually antagonistic genetic variation, and the evolution of sex chromosomes.

-Dr. Tim Connallon – is my primary supervisor here at Monash.
+Dr. Tim Connallon – Tim was my primary PhD supervisor at Monash.
 Tim is a population geneticist with a particular interest in sexually antagonistic selection.
 We are currently working on several theoretical projects, ranging from models of sexually antagonistic selection over reproductive timing in external fertilizers, to the consequences of sex-specific selection for the evolution of the selfing rate in hermaphrodites.

 Dr. Dustin Marshall – is my co-supervisor at Monash University in Melbourne, Australia.
 Dustin studies the evolutionary causes and consequences of variation in reproductive traits for marine invertebrates, along with a variety of other broadly ecological questions.
 Check out what Dustin is up to at the MEEG group website.

 Dr. Crispin Y. Jordan – Crispin is an evolutionary geneticist and ecologist with a focus on the evolution of plant reproductive traits.
 We have collaborated on theoretical questions regarding Sexually Antagonistic selection in hermaphrodites, and the consequences of spatially variable selection on sex-specific local adaptation in hermaphrodites.
 I’m looking forward to the next collabration.